 Political Science courses teach students about elections, parliament and how governments work.
 But political scientists also study the meaning of important political ideas like representation, democracy, justice, equality, rights and emancipation.
 They investigate the relationship between politics and economics, examine the structures of social and economic power that influence how we are governed, and investigate approaches to political action, ranging from social movements to interest groups and political parties.
 The concerns of political scientists include the role of the courts in shaping public policy, the news media’s impact on political behaviour, the politics of knowledge, gender, race, environmentalism, indigenous rights, colonialism, and globalization.

-At the University of Alberta, courses are offered in the four major subfields of Political Science:
+At the University of Alberta, courses are offered in the five major subfields of Political Science:

 - Political Philosophy: Courses examine and analyze political thinkers, ideas and theories, from the classics in political thought to contemporary political theory.